ivo-toby/skynet-mcp/README.md

 This architecture enables recursive agent networks capable of decomposing complex tasks, parallelizing work, and integrating specialized capabilities across multiple models and services.

+## Features

+- **Dual-Mode Operation**: Acts as both MCP server and client
+- **LLM Integration**: Connect to OpenAI or Anthropic models for intelligent decision-making
+- **Tool Discovery**: Automatically discover and use tools from connected MCP servers
+- **Hierarchical Agent Management**: Create and manage child agents
+- **Configurable**: Flexible configuration system supporting multiple environments

+## Agent Types

+Skynet-MCP supports multiple agent types:

+1. **SimpleAgent**: A basic agent that can connect to MCP servers and use tools.
+2. **LlmAgent**: An intelligent agent that uses LangChain and LLMs to understand natural language and decide which tools to use.

 ## Project Structure

 ```